-From Outsiders to Friends: A Homily for the Solemnity of All Saints
+From Outsiders to Friends: The Solemnity of All Saints

-When we celebrate the solemnity of All Saints, it is so appealing to picture ourselves among them in glory—as in Beato Angelico’s depiction of the General Judgment.
-The paradiso panel of his painting shows the saints in paradise, embracing or holding hands, joined with angels in a circle, all radiantly dressed.
-Newman refers to them as “the first fruits of all ranks, ages, and callings, gathered … into the paradise of God” (PPS II, 32).
+This happy communion is possibly nowhere depicted with a more refined splendor than in the paradiso panel of Beato Angelico’s triptych of the General Judgment: saints in paradise embracing or holding hands, joined with angels in a circle, all radiantly dressed, forming what St John Henry Newman calls “the first fruits of all ranks, ages, and callings, gathered … into the paradise of God.”

-In this paradise, everyone feels free, at home, accepted, and loved in ways which far surpass whatever freedom, acceptance, or love we have ever experienced on earth.
-Here, we meet the saints as friends, not as celebrities whom we might sometimes meet on earth—a little unsure of ourselves or tongue-tied.
+In this paradise everyone feels free, at home, accepted, and loved in ways which far surpass whatever freedom, acceptance, or love we have ever experienced on earth.
+Here, we meet the saints as friends, not as celebrities whom we might sometimes meet on earth—feeling a little awkward or tongue-tied.
 Here, we belong among former wayfarers like ourselves who have come home and now welcome us home.
 They get us and by the time we reach them, we get them.
 Mutual understanding is automatic—no more guessing or assuming, but true communion: knowing as we are known, loving as we are loved.

 How we end up in that mighty choir is shown by the Gospel of the Beatitudes (Mt 5:1-12), appointed for the solemnity of All Saints.
-As the building blocks of Christian life, the Beatitudes remind us as wayfaring Christians, it is our duty on earth to help each other feel at home with being poor, meek, pure, merciful—all that the Beatitudes ask of us.
-We form a society where these virtues are expected and taken for granted and where, if only imperfectly, “self-giving, faithfulness, friendship and joy reign supreme.”
-Christians are friends, encouraging each other to live the Beatitudes as the only way to enter the glory of heaven.
+As the building blocks of Christian life, the Beatitudes remind us as wayfaring Christians that it is our duty on earth to help each other feel at home with being poor, meek, pure, merciful—all that the Beatitudes ask of us.
+We form a society where these virtues are expected, even taken for granted and where “self-giving, faithfulness, friendship and joy reign supreme,” if only imperfectly.
+Christians are friends, encouraging each other to live the Beatitudes as the only way to enter the communion of heaven.

 We are all “outsiders” in some way, and so were each one of the Saints whom we honor today.
-Saints who had to overcome inclinations to anger, impurity, violence, vengeance—these are the ones whom we praise and honor today.
-But because they conquered by the Blood of the Lamb, they stand before His throne and cry out in a loud voice, “Salvation comes from our God and from the Lamb.”
+Many had to overcome inclinations to anger, impurity, violence, vengeance, fear, etc. But because they conquered by the Blood of the Lamb, they stand before His throne and together cry out: “Salvation comes from our God and from the Lamb” (Rev 7:10).
 We know, they say, because that was our experience of Jesus.

-The beautiful image of the saints holding hands, accepting each other, understanding each other, honoring each other, is ours to look forward to, and should be anticipated even in this life.
-Each of us struggles in his own way.
-Some struggle in a very private way, others in ways that cannot be hidden.
-But we all struggle.
-And so we should see each other in that light: companions in the struggle to overcome ourselves.
+Angelico’s beautiful image of the saints holding hands, accepting and understanding each other, honoring one another, is ours to look forward to, and should be anticipated even in this life.
+Each of us struggles in his own way—some in a very private way, others in ways that cannot be hidden.
+But all struggle.
+And so we should see each other in that light: as both companions and combatants, knowing the struggle truly as insiders.
 We overcome in the same way that the Saints in glory did: by receiving the love and mercy of Christ, and encouraging one another to persevere in His grace.
 By sharing the mercy we have received, we encourage one another: “Therefore encourage one another and build one another up, just as you are doing,” St Paul exhorts us (cf. 1 Thes 5:11).

 We will meet many Saints in heaven, canonized and uncanonized, in whose victories we will rejoice, as they will rejoice in ours.
 Here is one, we will say, who overcame pride and haughtiness; here is another who acquired chastity after a long struggle; here is still another who finally learned to trust after living in fear for so long.
 These and so many other victories will be like badges of honor, not marks of shame.
 We will look into each others eyes as friends and understand without speaking: Look what Jesus did for me!
 Look what Jesus did for you!

-And together we will all sing the same song, “Amen.
+And together we will all sing the same song, forever new: “Amen.
 Blessing and glory, wisdom and thanksgiving, honor, power, and might be to our God forever and ever.
 Amen” (Rev 7:12).